 What to Do with Unfinished Knitting: Tackling Your UFOs

 Obviously, there are only two ways to tackle a UFO: unravel it or finish it.

 Here’s what to do with unfinished knitting.
 One of the hardest parts of this process is deciding when to unravel and when to finish!
 There are certain instances when unraveling is the obvious choice.
 To wit:

 1) You’ve lost the pattern.
 Sure, go ahead and try to find the pattern if you really want to.
 But if you’ve done some digging and can’t find it, don’t be a hero.
 Unravel the UFO and let go!

 2) You hate the pattern and/or the yarn.
 With sufficient time away from the project, you probably know how you feel about it.
 Does the pattern give you a headache?
-Does it make you want to throw the project across the room?
-Does the yarn hurt your hands or make you feel nauseated because the colors make your head spin?
+Make you want to throw the project across the room?
+Or does the yarn hurt your hands or make you feel nauseated because the colors make your head spin?
 Again, don’t try to be a hero.
 Knitting should make you feel good, not awful.
 If the project doesn’t bring you joy, release that yarn into the wild.
 If you like the pattern but not the yarn, donate or sell it.
-If you like the yarn but not the pattern, you can keep the yarn and find a better pattern.
+Like the yarn but not the pattern?
+You can keep the yarn and find a better pattern.